jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ticketswap-makes-its-way-to-australia.md

 After a short facebook exchange to try and suss them out, Maggie transferred roughly $300 to the seller’s account.
 That was the last she heard of them - no ticket, no reply, fake profile deleted.

-‘I was devastated, I actually wanted to cry.
-I couldn’t believe it had happened, so gutted’ she said. ‘$300 is a lot of money, I contacted the bank and PayPal to try and cancel the transaction but they said they would have to investigate.
+“I was devastated, I actually wanted to cry.
+I couldn’t believe it had happened, so gutted“ she said. “$300 is a lot of money, I contacted the bank and PayPal to try and cancel the transaction but they said they would have to investigate.
 I was determined to go to the festival, so I had to buy another ticket (which I couldn’t really afford) from someone else who I met in person”.

 Fortunately, the bank was able to cancel the transaction and Maggie got her money back, but being scammed for $300, not knowing if she would ever get it back and having to fork out another $300 for a new ticket was an experience she would have much rather avoided.